horsecz/Minecraft-BeeMcVanilla-Server/README.md

 World boundaries are visible on the water level (bedrock blocks) and player cannot pass them.
 The world "size" is 256x256x256 blocks.

+*Nether and The End portals do not work in this world.*

 ### Ocean

 Survival world with hard difficulty and only one biome: Ocean.